 Urgent review needed into the practice of Electroconvulsive Therapy (ECT)

-A group of 40 mental health professionals, patients and carers has written to Matt Hancock MP, calling for a review into the practice of Electroconvulsive therapy (ECT).
-Their letter can be found here:
+A group of 40 mental health professionals, patients and carers wrote to the then Health Secretary, Matt Hancock MP in 2020, calling for a review into the practice of Electroconvulsive therapy (ECT).

 The letter highlights the many similarities with the issues raised in the recent Cumberlege report into pelvic meshes.
 ECT is given to 2,500 -3,000 patients a year.
 Many have been left with irreversible brain damage, resulting in severe cognitive difficulties, and a range of other consequences such as visuo-spatial difficulties, seizures, cardiovascular problems, and the loss of precious memories of family, friends and significant personal events.
 There is no scientific rationale for the use of ECT and no systematic monitoring for adverse effects.
 Patient voices have been ignored for many years, and redress and rehabilitation are urgently needed.
-We understand that a new All Party Parliamentary Group is being set up to investigate medical procedures and devices following the Cumberlege report, and we would like them to include ECT in their remit.
+A Patient Safety Commissioner has now been appointed, in line with Baroness Cumberlege’s recommendations, and we would like her to include a review of ECT in her remit.

-Please do let me know if you feel able to support our call for an investigation into this controversial practice, by pledging your support for our campaign, asking Matt Hancock MP for an urgent review, raising the issue in the House of Commons, or by any other means.
+Please do let me know if you feel able to support our call for an investigation into this controversial practice, by pledging your support for our campaign, asking the Health Secretary for an urgent review, raising the issue in the House of Commons, or by any other means.